Skip to content

 How Offset Accounts Work

 An offset account sits alongside the mortgage.
 Interest is charged on the mortgage balance minus the offset balance.
-A 500,000 mortgage with 50,000 in offset is charged interest on 450,000 — same monthly payment, but more goes to principal.
+A mortgage of 500,000 in your chosen currency, with 50,000 held in offset, is charged interest on the remaining 450,000 — the monthly payment is the same, but more goes to principal.
 The offset balance stays available as regular savings.

 Offset Accounts vs Extra Principal Payments